RavensbourneWebMedia/UX-design/sessions/session-07.md

 	You can use [Silverback](http://silverbackapp.com) to video-record your sessions on any device with a front-facing camera.
 The result is a video that shows you both the screen people are interacting with, and they're faces while they're testing (and their voices too).

 	[Download Silverback](http://silverback.s3.amazonaws.com/silverback2.zip)

-* In remote testing respondents are always contacted remotely, usually via the Web.

 Most types of testing can be done both remotely and face2face.